Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 - Flag Obtained: pwn.college{cdmWFrVZpnLI6wUe9dYAsKKgZdo.dlDN1QDLwMTN0czW}

 ## Explicit relative paths, from /
-- Commands used:
+- Commands used: `cd path`, `cd ..`, `./relative/path`
-- Thought Process:
+- Thought Process: Need to run a program "run" so we provide the path to the program, it shows we need to provide a relative path from root directory and must start with "." so use `cd ..` and `cd path` to go into "/" and then input relative path starting with `./` to run the program again as "." refers to same directory currently in so it doesnt affect the path.
-- Solution:
+- Solution: Start the challenge, use `cd ..` and `cd path` command to go into "/" directory, input `./challenge/run` to provide the relative path starting with "." to the program "run" and run the program.
-- Flag Obtained:
+- Flag Obtained: pwn.college{coz0ZGgYzP4ni0nXG4QNMPBUqY6.dBTN1QDLwMTN0czW}

 ## Implicit relative path
 - Commands used: